JR Kyōto Line: History

-The line now called the JR Kyoto Line opened in 1876, only four years after the opening of the first railway in Japan.
+The line now called the JR Kyōto Line opened in 1876, only four years after the opening of the first railway in Japan.
 On 26 July 1876, the Japanese Government Railways opened the section between Ōsaka and Mukōmachi with an intermediate station at Takatsuki.
 On 9 August 1876, Yamazaki Station, Ibaraki Station and Suita Station opened.
 Kyoto Station opened on 6 February 1877.

 On 1 June 1949, operation of the line was taken over by Japanese National Railways (JNR).